-1 The losses in Campbell's Guards' brigade (62 men) were in the companies which defended the village of Arapiles earlier in the day-those in his line brigade (Wheatley's) were trifling-16 wounded and no killed.
-The K.G.L. brigade lost 60 or so, all in the light companies, during the advance.
+1 The losses in Campbell's Guards' brigade (62 men) were in the corpanies which defended the village of Arapiles earlier in the day-those his line brigade (Wheatley's) were trifling-16 wounded and no killed.
+T K.G.L. brigade lost 60 or so, all in the light companies, during the advance All this from Lemonnier-Delafosse of Ferey's division, pp. 158-9.